COVID-19 Health Screenings

 When can schools accept a negative COVID‑19 test done at home?

-SFUSD will accept rapid antigen and PCR tests, including over-the-counter home tests.
+SFUSD will accept rapid antigen and PCR or other molecular tests, including over-the-counter home tests.

 Is testing mandatory for students?